The Grid

 Every System, Every Augmentation, Every Life

 72 hours of complete Grid failure means 80% population death.
-This is not projection.
-This is math.
+Not projection.
+Math.
+The Breath alone consumes 31% of output.
+When the Grid stops, the air stops.

-The Grid operates as three interconnected systems, each with its own history of compromise and improvisation.
+Three interconnected layers, each with its own history of compromise and improvisation.

 Generation